DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

 You’ll also need to be able to cover your living costs and any travel expenses if you need to travel to school placements.
 [Find out about student finance for teacher training](/funding-and-support/tuition-fee-and-maintenance-loans).

-If your teacher training course has a salary and you do not pay fees you will not be eligible for any student finance.
+If your teacher training course has a salary and you do not pay any fees you will not be eligible for any student finance.